plblum/jivs/README.md

 	cf.Register<MyConditionDescriptor>(
 	        'MyCondition', (descriptor) => new MyCondition(descriptor));
 	```
 - If your class does not conform to the existing `ConditionFactory`, subclass it or implement the `IConditionFactory interface`.
-Always attach your factory to the `ValidationServices class`.
+Always attach your factory to the `ValidationServices class` in the `CreateValidationServices function`.
 - If you have a one-off, ignore the `ConditionFactory`.
 Instead, create it using the `InputValidatorDescriptor.ConditionCreator`.
 This property takes a function and returns either an instance of an `ICondition object` or null if there was nothing to setup.
 	```ts
 	[{